vladlogyin/database-sparta/README.md

 **At this stage we reduce inserting time from 3.5 minutes down to around 14 sek.**

->*Our next goal was try to go down below 10 sek for whole operation.*
+>*Our next goal was try to go down below 10 sec for whole operation.*

 We slightly changed our approach to this.
 We decided to test if building SQL statement would be more efficient if we use [StringBuilder](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/StringBuilder.html).